peppelinux/draft-demarco-acme-openid-federation/draft-demarco-acme-openid-federation.md

 4. The Requestor sends the newOrder request to the Certificate Issuer, as described in {{neworder-request}}.

-5. The Certificate Issuer evaluates the trust to the Requestor by checking if it is part of the federation.
-If not the CSR request MUST be rejected (**TBD** the error to return).
+5. The Certificate Issuer evaluates the trust to the Requestor by checking if it is part of its federation.
+If not the CSR request MUST be rejected, with error type `urn:ietf:params:acme:error:openIDFederationEntity`, and an error code of `invalid_trust_chain` ({{Section 8.9 of OPENID-FED}}{: relative="#section-8.9"}).

 There are two ways the Certificate Issuer is able to check if a Requestor is part of the federation, these are listed below: